teijaalia/dashboard-for-wind-park-technician/README.md

 ---

+## Confidentiality note

+This project was developed in collaboration with a wind energy company.
+The source code is confidential and cannot be shared publicly.
+The project poster is provided to give an overview of the project and its results.

+---

 ## Goal

 The goal of the project was to design and develop a mobile application that would better support technicians working in wind parks by improving usability, clarity, and workflow efficiency.